 If you are under the age of consent, the law says that you cannot legally agree to have sex, and any person that tries to have sex with you has broken the law.

-Sex here does not involve kissing, or touching if there is no penetration.
+Sex here does not involve kissing or touching if there is no penetration.
 However, please be aware that other sexual activity that doesn’t technically involve penetration may be considered indecent assault.
-For more information about these laws please see our Australian Capital Territory page on indecent assault.
+For more information about these laws please see our page on sexual harassment.

-Also, there are also special laws applying to sex that is filmed, photographed or distributed online or by phone, for more information about these laws please see our Australian Capital Territory page on Sexting.
+Also, there are also special laws applying to sex that is filmed, photographed or distributed online or by phone.
+For more information about these laws please see our page on sexting.

 If you are under 10 years old